monsterchick/PracticeMakesPerfect/git.md

 # back to a specific commit and reset Working Directory and Stage
 git reset --hard HEAD~<number_back>
+# back to a specific commit on remote (erase history)
+git push --force
 ```

 ## BRANCH & MERGE